 - A comprehensive safer recruitment procedure will be in place and followed to help deter, identify, and reject applicants who might be unsuitable to collaborate with learners. - All delivery staff (full-time, part-time, and associate) will have undergone an enhanced Disclosure and Barring Service, if collaborating directly with learners, check prior to starting work.
+All other staff will have basic DSB checks. - Online checks of potential staff will be completed to identify any incidents or issues that may have happened and are publicly available online.
+Shortlisted candidates will be informed that these checks have taken place as part of due diligence checks.

-All other staff will have basic DSB checks. - All staff receive continuous CPD opportunities and updates from the Safeguarding Board, in both the Teams channel and Padlet, to help keep up to date and embed the latest information to support this policy. - Online safety is embedded into our curriculum for all learners, staff, and employers. - Education and understanding around RSHE is made available and clear for learners, staff, and employers.
+- All staff receive continuous CPD opportunities and updates from the Safeguarding Board, in both the Teams channel and Padlet, to help keep up to date and embed the latest information to support this policy.

+- Online safety is embedded into our curriculum for all learners, staff, and employers.
+Apprentify employs a blocked word list flagging any searched for banned words to the system administrator.
+The systems admin escalates banned searches to the DSL if they cover the following topics:

+- Explicit or adult content

+- Illegal activities

+- Hate speech

+- Violence/self-harm

+- Gambling/online gambling

+- Inappropriate or offensive content

+- Content relating to radicalisation